 Every great professional in the arts and athletics have developed some sort of routine they engage in before their performance.
 Some, like Frank Sinatra, have a very simple ritual.
 According to his relatives, he would have Bill Miller come into the dressing room and run the scales with him before every show.
-Then there are those like the great Jamaican sprinter Usain Bolt who likes to be extroverted and wave to the crowd and talk to his rivals as part of his pre-race ritual.
+Then there are those like the great Jamaican sprinter Usain Bolt who likes to be extroverted and waves to the crowd and talks to his rivals as part of his pre-race ritual.

-The benefits of pre-performance rituals is that they function as a countdown to remind the self that, “I’m going to need all of you very shortly to do something special – what we’ve been training for.”
+The benefits of pre-performance rituals are that they function as a countdown to remind the self that, “I’m going to need all of you very shortly to do something special – what we’ve been training for.”

 If artists and athletes use pre-performance rituals to get their whole-self ready to do something very special, how much more should Catholics prepare themselves for the Mass?